lucywang000/clj-statecharts/docs/content/docs/delayed.md

                  :actions some-action}]}}}
 ```

-All transtion features like guards and actions could be used here, as
+All transition features like guards and actions could be used here, as
 you can see in the code snippet above.

 ## Dynamic Delay